 You can opt to wait until each eggplant becomes mature for its variety to harvest, but you can also pick those that are not fully ripe.
 Smaller eggplants are generally tender in texture and flavor.
 Don’t let eggplants stay past maturity since they will not retain their quality.
 To harvest them, you can use shears or scissors.
 Do not attempt to pull them off.
 You will most likely damage the plant, the fruit, or both.

 Eggplants don’t store well.
 You can keep them for about a week in the fridge.
-Pickling is another option, but using preservation methods don’t result in good quality.
+Pickling is another option, but using preservation methods doesn’t result in good quality.
 Just like other fruits, eggplants are always best eaten fresh.
 For this reason, start picking the fruits when they are smaller to extend the harvest period.
+Learn more tips on growing crops.

 Growing eggplants in the garden can be rewarding when harvest time comes.
 There are several varieties to choose from with an array of sizes, shapes, and colors.
 By understanding when is eggplant in season and what they need to grow, you can ensure a good and tasty harvest.